 Updated: 10/07/2019 by Computer Hope

-Alternatively referred to as Control 1 and C-1, Ctrl+1 is a shortcut key most often used to switch to the first tab in a browser or other programs with tab support.
+Alternatively known as Control 9 and C-9, Ctrl+9 is a shortcut key most often used to switch to the last tab in a browser.

-To use the keyboard shortcut Ctrl+1, press and hold either Ctrl key on the keyboard and while continuing to hold, press the "1" key with the same hand or the other hand.
+To use the keyboard shortcut Ctrl+9, press and hold either Ctrl key on the keyboard and while continuing to hold, press the "9" key with either hand.

-In Microsoft Excel and all other spreadsheet programs, pressing Ctrl+1 opens the Format Cells window.
+In Microsoft Excel and all other spreadsheet programs, pressing Ctrl+9 hides the row of the active cell.

-With all major Internet browsers (e.g., Chrome, Edge, Firefox), pressing Ctrl+1 switches to the first tab.
+With all major Internet browsers (e.g., Chrome, Edge, Firefox), pressing Ctrl+9 switches to last tab regardless of how many tabs are open.

 Below are links to related keyboard key and keyboard shortcut pages.